 - Participated in the Community Power informal rule drafting process, including by providing the initial and subsequent draft rules for discussion, arranging bilateral meetings with utilities and other stakeholders, and leading significant portions of the subsequent stakeholder workshops at the request of Public Utilities Commission staff. - Intervened in regulatory proceedings to represent the interests of customers and Community Power programs, such as by advocating for expanded data access in the Commission's Statewide Data Platform docket (DE 19-197), under which a settlement agreement with the utilities was negotiated and recently submitted to the Public Utilities Commission.
-(If adopted, the settlement would create a statewide platform to enables data access for customers and Community Power programs, which would be overseen by a Governance Council that includes Coalition representatives.) - Testified in legislative hearings and organized hundreds of people, elected officials and civic organizations to register in support of the Coalition's position on key legislation - in order to successfully negotiate critical amendments to House Bill 315 and some degree of compromise on Senate Bill 91: - House Bill 315, which would clarify and expand key Community Power authorities; and - Senate Bill 91, Part IV, which would have expanded the ability of Community Power programs to buy from in-state generators and battery storage projects (under 5 megawatts in size), but has is now being turned into a study committee of the issue.
+(If adopted, the settlement would create a "Statewide Data Platform" to enable data access for customers and Community Power programs, which would be overseen by a Governance Council that includes Coalition representatives.) - Testified in legislative hearings and organized hundreds of people, elected officials and civic organizations to register in support of the Coalition's position on key legislation in order to successfully negotiate critical amendments to two bills recently signed into law: - o House Bill 315, which clarifies and expands key Community Power authorities; and - Senate Bill 91, which expands battery storage options for customers as well as Net Energy Metering for communities and established a committee to study the creation of a new market that would expand the ability of Community Power programs to buy from in-state generators and battery storage projects (under 5 megawatts in size).

-Lebanon Community Power will continue and expand on these activities through the Coalition.
+Rye Community Power will continue and expand on these activities through the Coalition.